louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^7b7a2748].
 Chest (2016).
 Medium credibility.

 Gastroesophageal reflux disease (GERD) and chronic cough in adults — symptom specificity is limited and associations vary across populations.
 No symptom, including heartburn, is 100% specific for GERD.
-In a population-based survey of 2,200 residents, frequent heartburn occurred in 18% and, among these, 14% also endorsed "bronchitis."
+In a population-based survey of 2,200 residents, frequent heartburn occurred in 18% and, among these, 14% also endorsed "bronchitis".
 Primary care data showed patients with a new diagnosis of GERD had higher odds of later cough (OR, 1.7; CI, 1.4–2.1) within the next 12 months.
 A cross-sectional survey of 4,003 residents found 12% reported chronic cough and regurgitation predicted cough (OR, 1.71; 99% CI, 1.20–2.45).
 Across specialty cough clinics, reflux contributed to 0% to 41% of cases.
 GERD may be "silent" from a GI perspective in up to 75% of cases, and during reflux monitoring approximately half of unselected chronic cough patients show a positive association between cough and acid or weakly acidic reflux events.
 Compounding the problem, the efficacy of PPI therapy for resolving GERD symptoms is substantially less than it is for healing esophagitis, and much less for atypical symptoms than it is for heartburn; moreover, a recent Cochrane review found insufficient evidence to conclude that PPI treatment is beneficial in treating nonspecific chronic cough.

 ---

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^6e7a3513].
 Chest (2016).
 Medium credibility.

-Recommendation development — using a structured consensus-based Delphi approach, approval required that "75% of the eligible panel members had to vote, and 80% of those voting had to strongly agree or agree with the statement," with grading that considered "the balance of benefits to harms, patient values and preferences, and the quality of the evidence supporting the recommendation," and that "accounted for risks and burdens to the patients that can include convenience or lack of convenience, difficulty of administration, and invasiveness."
+Recommendation development — using a structured consensus-based Delphi approach, approval required that "75% of the eligible panel members had to vote, and 80% of those voting had to strongly agree or agree with the statement", with grading that considered "the balance of benefits to harms, patient values and preferences, and the quality of the evidence supporting the recommendation", and that "accounted for risks and burdens to the patients that can include convenience or lack of convenience, difficulty of administration, and invasiveness".

 ---